home-assistant/home-assistant.io/source/_integrations/zwave_me.markdown

 {% endconfiguration_basic %}

-When connecting via find.z-wave.me you need to use a token with a global scope (log-in to Z-Way via find.z-wave.me for this).
+When connecting via find.z-wave.me remote access service you need to use a token with a global scope (log-in to Z-Way via [find.z-wave.me](https://find.z-wave.me) for this).

 Example of connecting to Z-Way in the local network:
  - URL: 192.168.1.39:8083